MileHacker Logo

 • Visa (if applicable): Printed e-visa confirmation or valid visa sticker.

-• Passport-sized Photo: For visa on arrival or embassy applications.
+• Passport-sized Photo: For visa upon arrival or embassy applications.

-• Proof of Accommodation: Hotel booking or invitation letter.
+• Accommodation confirmation: Hotel booking or invitation letter.

 Fees & Procedures